 Disability RightsReturn to top

-Sonia is proud to stand with disability rights advocates in the fight to make our state and our country genuinely accessible and inclusive.
+Our next Governor should stand with disability rights advocates in the fight to make our state and our country genuinely accessible and inclusive.

 It’s been more than 30 years since the landmark passage of the Americans with Disabilities Act (ADA), and significant progress has been made thanks to reform efforts and decades of work by advocates with disabilities.
 But today, the nearly 25% of Massachusetts residents with a disability face significant challenges and even ongoing discrimination in accessing quality health care, securing employment, finding accessible and affordable housing, and navigating our streets and our public transit systems, in part because the requirements of the ADA have not fully been enforced in the public or private sectors in Massachusetts.
 They are also significantly more likely than non-disabled residents to experience violence – both by their families and caregivers and by law enforcement.
 And, we’ve seen this is one of the communities in our state that has been hardest-hit by COVID-19, particularly those living in nursing homes and other institutions.